agosztolai/RVGP/README.md

 X = X[sample_ind]
 ```

 Now you are ready to create a data object.
 Specify the number of eigenvectors you wish to use.
-Running the following code will compute the necessary objects including gauge fields, connections, connection Laplacian and eigendecomposition.
+Running the following code will compute the necessary objects, including gauge fields, connections, connection Laplacian and eigendecomposition.

 ```
 from RVGP import data